House of Windisch-Graetz

-The House of Windisch-Graetz, also spelled Windisch-Grätz, is an Austrian aristocratic family, descending from Windischgraz in Lower Styria (present-day Slovenj Gradec, Slovenia).
+The House of Windisch-Graetz, also spelled Windischgrätz, is an ancient Slovene-Austrian aristocratic family, descending from Windischgrätz in Lower Styria (present-day Slovenj Gradec, Slovenia).
 The noble dynasty serving the House of Habsburg achieved the rank of Freiherren in 1551, of Imperial Counts in 1682 and of Princes of the Holy Roman Empire in 1804.
-The family belongs to high nobility.
+As a mediatised house, the family belongs to high nobility.

 History

 According to the Almanach de Gotha, the family was first recorded in 1242.
-They temporarily served as ministeriales of the Patriarchs of Aquileia, owners of Slovenj Gradec until the mid 14th century.
+They temporarily served as ministeriales of the Patriarchs of Aquileia, owners of Windischgrätz until the mid 14th century.
 One Conrad of Windischgracz (d.
 1339) acted as a Habsburg administrator in the Habsburg Duchy of Styria from 1323 onwards.
 The family owned Thal, Styria a former Von Graben possession, between 1315 and 1605.